A Detailed Comparison of SMS vs Email Marketing: Which Is Better

 SMS messages offer very limited space for formulating your message: 160 characters.
 Going beyond the limit could either split your message into multiple pieces, increasing the cost, or cut off the message past the allowed length, causing you to lose the part where you have added your CTA.

 SMS is also limited by its text-only restriction.
 You can't send media such as images or videos via SMS.
 You can turn this into a pro by being thoughtful about what you write in your SMS copy.
-Catchy, creative text can easily have a more significant impact than irrelevant media or long passages.
+Catchy, creative text can easily have a more significant impact than irrelevant media or walls of text.

 Emails, in comparison, have no such restrictions.
-They offer ample space for long-form marketing copy.
-You can be infinitely creative with your message, adding images, infographics, videos, and even interactive elements such as polls and feedback surveys.
+They offer ample space for long-form content.
+You can be infinitely creative with your marketing copy, adding images, infographics, videos, and even interactive elements such as polls and feedback surveys.
+In fact, you can fit the contents of entire newsletters into your emails.

 5. Open rates